threadi/external-files-in-media-library/readme.txt

 * Fixed wrong proxied URL after successful import of images

 = 2.0.0 =
+* Added support for import of directories with multiple files
 * Added support for different tcp-protocols
 * Added support for FTP-URLs
+* Added support for SSH/SFTP-URLs
+* Added support for file-URL (to import from local server)
-* Added support for credentials for HTTP- and FTP-URLs
+* Added support for credentials for each tcp-protocol
 * Added wrapper to support third party plugins or platforms, e.g. Imgur
 * Added warning about old PHP-versions
 * Added option to switch external files to local hosting during uninstallation of the plugin
 * Added WP CLI option to switch hosting of all files to local or external
+* Added documentation for each possible option in GitHub
 * External files which are not provided via SSL will be saved local if actual website is using SSL
+* Extended WP CLI support with progressbar, states and arguments
 * Optimized proxy url handling
 * Optimized build process for releases
 * Replaced dialog library with new one
 * Renamed internal transient prefix for better compatibility with other plugins
 * Move support for already supported plugins in new wrapper
 * Fixed some typos
+* Fixed error with import of multiple files via WP CLI